MohamedAmrMahdy/BlueBot/README.md

 - [X] Move Commands into modules folders
 - [X] Add Verify System ( gives a specific role to sender or auto give role to new members )
 - [X] Add Colors System ( change name's color by giving a specific role to sender )
-- [ ] Add Privacy System ( can disable sending links or sending other server invite)
+- [X] Add AntiAds System ( detect discord invites and delete them )
 - [ ] Add Join/Leave System ( Sends a message to a channel when someone join or leave the server)
 - [ ] Add Youtube Search System ( return N top results from a search query )
 - [ ] Add SoundCloud Search System ( return N top results from a search query )